 12.3.2.2 sec:devMgmtID

 The sec:devMgmtID enumeration type is used in sec:deviceConfigURI as an identifier of the device management technology used for field device configuration (cf. TS-0022 [ITU-T Y.4500.22]).
 The sec:devMgmtID enumeration type is also used in the devMgmtID element of the devCfgArgs element of the cmdArgs of the MEF Client Command cmdDescription element (see clause 8.3.9.8) to indicate the DM protocol to be used for Device Configuration (oneM2M TS-0022 [ITU-T Y. 4500.22]).
-The cmdDescription is an attribute of the <mefClientCmd> resource type in oneM2M TS-0032 [ITU-T Y.oneM2M.MAF.MEF]).
+The cmdDescription is an attribute of the <mefClientCmd> resource type in oneM2M TS-0032 [ITU-T Y.4500.32]).